 There are a few factors to keep in mind as you're deciding when to buff your fingernails.
 First off, buffing too often or too vigorously can thin and weaken your nails [source: Bruno].
 Therefore, you probably should buff your nails only about once a month.
 If your nails do not have ridges, or you use a colored nail polish and don't need to shine your nails, you can consider allowing a longer time between buffings.

 In addition, the average person's nails grow at a rate of 0.08 to 0.12 inches (2 to 3 millimeters) per month [source: American Academy of Dermatology].
 Given this rate, it can take three to six months for your nails to grow from cuticle to tip [source: KidsHealth].
 This is why it's important to gently buff your nails only when needed so that the same spot doesn't get buffed too much -- in this case, less really is more.

-To learn more about caring for your nails, click on the links on the next page.
+To learn more about caring for your nails, click on the links below.

 Related HowStuffWorks Articles

 - American Academy of Dermatology.
 "Nail Fungus & Nail Health."
 (Accessed Oct.
 4, 2009) http://www.aad.org/public/publications/pamphlets/common_nail.html

 - Bruno, Karen.
 "What's New for Your Hands and Nails."
 WebMD.
 Aug.
 5, 2009.
 (Accessed Oct.
 4, 2009) http://www.webmd.com/skin-beauty/advances-skin-care-9/hands-fingernails?page=2